 - Perennial vegetation: At least 10% cover of perennial vegetation under typical growing season conditions without disturbance (e.g., heavy livestock use, wildfire, or flooding). - Hydrophytic vegetation: Within existing cover, a dominance of hydrophytic vegetation (OBL, FACW, or FAC species). - Hydrology: Evidence of hydrology influenced by surface or groundwater at some point in the growing season. - Limited scour channel: The majority of the monitoring plot must be beyond the immediate banks of an unvegetated active river or stream channel. - Shallow water: No more than 10% cover of permanent standing water deeper than 50 cm (20 in) during the growing season. - Sufficient area and width: Sufficient area to accommodate three 25-m transects with individual transects spaced at least 5 m apart.
 Small segments less than 2 m wide can be included, but the majority of the monitoring plot should be at least 2 m wide.

-All plots must fit these criteria unless otherwise specified by monitoring objectives.
-See section 1.2 of the Riparian and Wetland AIM field protocol for more details.
+All random plots should fit these criteria unless otherwise specified by monitoring objectives.
+See section 1.2 of the AIM National Aquatic Monitoring Framework: Field Protocol for Lentic Riparian and Wetland Systems for more details.